akshitaasalaliya/app_ecommerce_akshita/docs/PROJECT_OVERVIEW.md

 ﻿# 📱 E-Commerce App — Project Overview

-Welcome to the **E-Commerce App** — a Flutter-based mobile application built to browse, search, and explore products fetched from a real API, with full offline support baked right in.
+Welcome to the **E-Commerce App** - a Flutter based mobile application built to browse, search, and explore products fetched from a real API, with full offline support baked right in.

-This document gives you a bird's-eye view of what the app does, how it's structured, and the key decisions made during development.
+This document gives you detailed view of what the app does, how it's structured, and the key decisions made during development.

 ---

 ## What is this app?

-This is a clean, feature-focused e-commerce mobile app built with Flutter.
-It talks to the [DummyJSON](https://dummyjson.com) products API to load real product data, stores it locally in SQLite so the app still works without internet, and lets users search, browse, and favorite products — all with a smooth, reactive UI.
+This is a clean e-commerce mobile app built with Flutter.
+It talks to the [Products API](https://dummyjson.com) to load product data, stores it locally in SQLite so the app still works without internet and user can able to do search and favorite products functionality with a smooth, reactive UI.

-Think of it as a solid foundation you can build a full shopping experience on top of.

 ---